MicrosoftDocs/Viva/Viva/insights/personal/Briefing/be-recommended.md

 ## Praise

 Enrolling in praise reminders can help you establish a habit of recognizing others.
 If you want to get these reminders and you like the time and day that the **Recommended for you** card suggests, select **Set Reminder**.
-You'll start getting reminders whenever this time and day occurs next. <!--verify there's no latency period.-->
+You'll start getting reminders whenever this time and day occurs next.

 ![Screenshot that shows the Recommended for you Praise card.](./images/be-rec-praise2.png)